NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

            :align: center

 e.
-Set up Individual Modules
+Set Up Individual Modules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     In the central panel, double-click on the module to set it up.